MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 ms.custom:
 - Audio Conferencing
 description: Meeting Migration Service (MMS) ist ein Skype for Business-Dienst, der im Hintergrund ausgeführt wird und Skype for Business- und Microsoft Teams-Besprechungen automatisch für die Benutzer aktualisiert.
-Mit MMS brauchen die Benutzer nicht mehr Meeting Migration Tool auszuführen, um ihre Skype for Business- und Microsoft Teams-Besprechungen zu aktualisieren. ms.openlocfilehash: ab2aa3925ff1313798431e8f7bdec525074d2501 ms.sourcegitcommit: 940cb253923e3537cb7fb4d7ce875ed9bfbb72db ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 09/07/2018 ms.locfileid: "23885211"
+Mit MMS brauchen die Benutzer nicht mehr Meeting Migration Tool auszuführen, um ihre Skype for Business- und Microsoft Teams-Besprechungen zu aktualisieren. ms.openlocfilehash: 045896fe8b612e01a22360e0c12f15ebe2719c76 ms.sourcegitcommit: dd37c12a0312270955755ab2826adcfbae813790 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 10/04/2018 ms.locfileid: "25374640"
 ---
 # <a name="setting-up-the-meeting-migration-service-mms"></a>Einrichten des Meeting Migration Service (MMS)

-Meeting Migration Service (MMS) ist ein Skype for Business-Dienst, der im Hintergrund ausgeführt wird und Skype for Business- und Microsoft Teams-Besprechungen automatisch für die Benutzer aktualisiert.
-Mit MMS brauchen die Benutzer nicht mehr Meeting Migration Tool auszuführen, um ihre Skype for Business- und Microsoft Teams-Besprechungen zu aktualisieren.
-Mit diesem Tool können Skype for Business-Besprechungen nicht zu Microsoft Teams-Besprechungen migriert werden.
+Meeting Migration Service (MMS) is a Skype for Business service that runs in the background and automatically updates Skype for Business and Microsoft Teams meetings for users.
+MMS is designed to eliminate the need for users to run the Meeting Migration Tool to update their Skype for Business and Microsoft Teams meetings.
+This tool does not migrate Skype for Business meetings into Microsoft Teams meetings.

  **Anforderungen**